 Membership of each Committee shall be determined by the National Executive Council from time to time.

-For as long as the delegation of a function to an adhoc committee remains unrevoked or the committee remains undisbanded, such function may be exercised from time to time by the standing committee in accordance with the terms of the delegation.
+For as long as the delegation of a function to an adhoc committee remains unrevoked or the committee has not been disbanded, such function may be exercised from time to time by the committee in accordance with the terms of the delegation.

 A delegation of functions may be made subject to such conditions or limitations as to the exercise of such functions, or as to time or circumstances, as may be determined by the NEXCO.